Drummer05/Analysis-of-the-PPP-Loans/README.md

 ## Introduction

 This Group Project is a comprehensive exercise in building a data warehouse and creating a robust data architecture.
 It encompasses the entire journey of data from sourcing to visualization, integrating aspects of data collection, storage, transformation, and presentation.
 This project requires both technical skills in handling and processing data and an understanding of effective data structuring (data architecture) and meaningful data presentation (data visualization).
+The goal is to develop a data pipleine following the architecture bellow.
+We looked at the PPP Loans Data

 ### Background